 The Fox West WWTP has a design capacity of 8.2 mgd, with existing average flows of 5.5 mgd.
-According to the projected analysis in Tables 20 and 21, the projected average flows are anticipated to increase by 0.39 mgd with peak flows of 1.58 mgd.
+According to the projected analysis in Tables 20 and 21, the projected average flows are anticipated to increase by 0.39.
 Therefore, the total projected average flow in 2040 is 5.89 gpd, leaving an available capacity of 2.31 mgd.
 The WWTP should adequately accommodate the estimated projected wastewater flow.
-The BOD loadings associated with the projected residential population are estimated to increase by approximately 1,000 lbs/day, leaving approximately 2,300 lbs/day of available BOD loading capacity in the year 2040.
+The BOD loadings associated with the projected residential population are estimated to increase by approximately 1,100 lbs/day, leaving approximately 2,300 lbs/day of available BOD loading capacity in the year 2040.

-53 Grand Chute-Menasha West Wastewater Treatment Facility, Facility Plan, March 3, 2008, prepared by CH2MHILL and McMahon Associates
+&lt;sup>53 Grand Chute-Menasha West Wastewater Treatment Facility, Facility Plan, March 3, 2008, prepared by CH2MHILL and McMahon Associates